Automorphisms of 3-folds of general type acting trivially on cohomology: Notations and preliminaries

-For a normal variety $X$ of dimension $n$ with singularities, we denote $X_0$ as its non-singular part, then the canonical sheaf $\omega_{X_0}$ make sense, i.e. the determinant of its cotangent bundle.
-Let $j:X_0\ra X$ be the inclusion morphism, we define the canonical sheaf of $X$ as $\omega_X=j_*(\omega_{X_0})$, which is torsion free and divisorial, the associated divisor $K_X$ is defined as the canonical divisor of $X$.
+For a normal variety $X$ of dimension $n$ with singularities, we denote its nonsingular part by $X_0$, and then the canonical sheaf $\omega_{X_0}$ make sense.
+Let $j\co X_0\rightarrow X$ be the inclusion morphism, and we define the sheaves $\tilde{\Omega}^i_X=j_*(\Omega^i_{X_0})$ of $X$ for $1\leq i\leq n$.
+The \emph{canonical divisor} $K_X$ on $X$ is a Weil divisor such that which is well-defined up to linear equivalence.
+We say that $X$ has \emph{Gorenstein singularity} if its canonical divisor $K_X$ is a Cartier divisor.
+For the definitions of rational singularity, we recommend references \cite[Section 2]{Ko13} and \cite[Section 6.2]{Is14}. \begin{remark} If the variety $X$ has rational singularities, for example, quotient singularities, for any nonsingular resolution $f\co Y\rightarrow X$, we have $R^if_*\cO_Y=0$ for $i>0$ and $f_*\cO_Y=\cO_X$.
+It follows that $\chi(X,\cO_X)=\chi(X,f_*\cO_Y)=\chi(Y,\cO_Y)$.
+Since rational singularities are Cohen-Macaulay (see \cite[Theorem 6.2.14]{Is14}), using the Serre duality, we get $\chi(X,\omega_X)=\chi(Y,\omega_Y)$. \end{remark}

-\begin{definition}A variety $X$ is said to have canonical singularities of index $r$ for some integer $r\geq 1$ if the following two conditions hold: \begin{enumerate} \item $rK_X$ is Cartier;\\ \item for any non-singular resolution $f:Y\ra X$ and $\{E_i\}$ the family of all exceptional prime divisors of $f$ then